BestTimesToVisit.com Logo

 cultural

 Experience world-class theatre at the Stratford Festival, renowned for its exceptional Shakespearean productions and contemporary plays.
-Book tickets in advance for popular shows and consider a pre-theatre dinner in one of Stratford's charming downtown restaurants.
+Book tickets in advance for popular shows, and consider a backstage tour to gain insight into the artistry behind the performances.

 Ottawa's ByWard Market Delights